GeodynamicWorldBuilder/WorldBuilder/doc/sphinx/developer_manual/contributing_to_the_documentation/documentation_style_guide.md

 # Page titles

 Page titles should always use equal signs below it (`=`) to create the heading.
-This creates a clear visual destincation between normal headers and the page title.
+This creates a clear visual distinction between normal headers and the page title.

 # Page label